 Wamena is the name of the capital town of the Jayawijaya Regency, in central Papua.
-It’s a very urban area, so the name “Wamena green tree python” is a bit of a misnomer.
+It’s an urban area, so the name “Wamena green tree python” is a bit of a misnomer.
 There aren’t any green tree pythons from the Wamena region.

 However, Wamena has a busy airport.
 When green tree pythons are collected from the surrounding mountain ranges, they’re exported from Wamena airport, hence the reason why they’re given the name Wamena.

-As Wamena pythons can be from many different areas, their appearance can vary.
+As Wamena are from many areas, their appearance varies.
 They are usually a deep emerald green, sometimes with a blue undertone.
 They can have yellow or dark green patches, sometimes outlined in blue.
 Some Wamena chondros can have patches of black, too.
 Babies can be yellow or red.

 Wamena pythons usually sell for $400 -$500 each.

 Sometimes, you might see mite phase chondros referred to as “melanistic.”
-This is in reference to melanin, the black pigment which mite phase chondros have more of.
+This is in reference to melanin, the black pigment which mite phase chondros have more of than others.

 Most mite phase green tree pythons lose a lot of their black scales with age, so it is one of the ways that you can determine how old a snake is.